Updated: Oct 26, 2022

 Give yourself permission to disappoint others—haters gonna hate.

-Ask yourself what you really want to do before over-committing and quit if it’s all too much.
+Ask yourself what you really want to do before over-committing and quitting if it’s all too much.

 9. Using Your Voice

 We were not created to passively go around letting others tell us what to think and believe.

 There is a voice within you that has questions about this world, questions for leaders and organizations, questions about poverty and oppression and sexuality, and the future.